-Admitted students must possess knowledge and skills at the introductory course level in probability and statistics, engineering economy or basic accounting, basic properties of materials, and manufacturing processes.
+Admitted students must possess knowledge and skills at the introductory course level in probability and statistics, engineering economy or basic accounting, basic properties of materials and manufacturing processes.

-Areas that need strengthening can be addressed by guided reading, formal course work, independent study, seminars, or other suitable means.
-For further information about the MML program:
+Areas that need strengthening can be addressed by guided reading, formal course work, independent study, seminars or other suitable means.
+For further information about the manufacturing leadership program, please contact the Office of Graduate Enrollment Services.